Blendify/blender-manual/blender_docs/manual/animation/constraints/transform/limit_location.rst

 the object or bone to have coordinates outside the minimum and maximum ranges.
 This can be seen in its *Transform* panel.

-When an owner is grabbed and attempted to be moved outside the limit boundaries, it will be constrained to those boundaries visually and when rendered, but internally, its coordinates will still be changed beyond the limits.
+When an owner is selected and attempted to be moved outside the limit boundaries, it will be constrained to those boundaries visually and when rendered, but internally, its coordinates will still be changed beyond the limits.
 If the constraint is removed, its ex-owner will seem to jump to its internally specified location.